 What Should You Consider When Purchasing a Grinder?

-After you have determined the type of grinder you need, based on the kind of work you’ll be doing (flat or cylindrical), look at the grinder’s specifications:
+First, determine the type of grinder you need based on the kind of work you’ll be doing (flat or cylindrical).
+Next, consider the grinder’s specifications:

 - Grinding wheel diameter and speed